 Assuming you have a case of wrongful termination that will be pursued against your former employer, the following is a brief explanation of the process to pursue your claims.
-This assumes you have a case of wrongful termination and, for simplicity, let’s assume it’s a claim of discrimination or retaliation under either Title VII of the Civil Rights Act of 1964 (which prevents discrimination on the basis of race, sex, religion, color, national origin, or disability), the Age Discrimination in Employment Act, the Americans with Disabilities Act, or Chapter 21 of the Texas Labor Code (which is the state-law equivalent of the federal statutes just referenced).
+This assumes you have a case of wrongful termination and, for simplicity, let’s assume it’s a claim of discrimination or retaliation under either Title VII of the Civil Rights Act of 1964 (which prevents discrimination on the basis of race, sex, religion, color, or national origin), the Age Discrimination in Employment Act, the Americans with Disabilities Act, or Chapter 21 of the Texas Labor Code (which is the state-law equivalent of the federal statutes just referenced).
 There are exceptions and caveats to the following explanation, but this is the general process for most cases.
 This also assumes you have hired an attorney who will be handling your case .

 EEOC administrative process

-In most situations, before you can file a lawsuit, the first step is to file a “charge of discrimination” with the Equal Employment Opportunity Commission (“EEOC”).
+In most (but not all) situations, before you can file a lawsuit, the first step is to file a “charge of discrimination” with the Equal Employment Opportunity Commission (“EEOC”).
 It is highly recommended that you first consult with an attorney before filing an EEOC charge, and have an attorney handle this process, as this could set the stage of what ultimately happens during the litigation process and trial.
 When you file the charge with the EEOC, it is also automatically filed with the Texas Workforce Commission (“TWC”) (which would allow you to pursue claims under Texas state law).
 The deadline to file the charge with the EEOC is 300 days from when you become aware of the adverse action (which is usually when you are informed that you are being fired) occurs; however, it is generally recommended to file sooner rather than later.
 Also, the deadline to file with the TWC is 180 days for most claims.
 So if you file a charge after 180 days, but before 300 days, you may not be able to pursue claims under state law, but you could pursue claims under federal law.
 Pros/cons about pursuing claims under federal or state law (or both) may vary depending on the facts of your specific case and should be discussed with your attorney.